Featured image: Manning School, and the first Winthrop School on the left. Photo by George Dexter, circa 1900.

 The 1832 Ipswich Village map, showing distribution of schools in the village.

 The 1832 Ipswich map shows rural schools at Argilla, Candlewood, and Waldingfield Roads.
 Candlewood School near today’s Candlewood golf course, and the Argillla School, which was constructed in 1808.
-The Argilla building was near 188 Argilla Rd. was still shown as an active school in the 1910 Ipswich map.
-(I wonder if that building may still be standing nearby).
+The Argilla building was near 188 Argilla Rd. was still shown as an active school in the 1910 Ipswich ma.
+It is said to still be standing, used as a garage.

 The Linebrook School is shown at the intersection of Linebrook and Leslie Roads in the 1832 Ipswich map.